 As for web solutions that run fast, you can see one for yourself – get demo access to aqua and see how it handles a real-life QA project.

 Neglecting User Permissions

-Modern test case management solutions target more than just testers.
+Modern test case management solutions target more than just testers making selecting a test management tool a little bit more complicated.
 You have the project manager who checks if things are going well.
 Sometimes, a product owner might get curious if any bugs would delay a new feature.
 Finally, you have software developers that need to know what bugs to fix first.